Rules and Guidelines for Drivers

 No access roads or portions of the main drive should be blocked by vehicles at any time.
 This is especially true in front of the Commons Building due to bus traffic.

-All accidents occurring on campus must be reported immediately to the Security office by dialing 610-892-1494 or x496 from any campus phone.
-Vehicles should not be moved from the scene of an accident until a Security or police officer arrives.
+All accidents occurring on campus must be reported immediately to the Office of Police and Public Safety by dialing 610-892-1494 or x496 from any campus phone.
+Vehicles should not be moved from the scene of an accident until a police officer arrives.

-If you lock your keys in your car, contact Security for assistance in opening your vehicle.
-Cars with electric locks or security locks may not be able to be opened by campus Security.
+If you lock your keys in your car, contact the Office of Police and Public Safety for assistance in opening your vehicle.
+Cars with electric locks or security locks may not be able to be opened by campus police.
 Minor problems with vehicles are also handled, whenever possible.

 To protect your vehicle and your property, lock your car whenever you leave it.
 Do not leave valuables in plain view in your vehicle (e.g., on the seat).
 Lock all valuables in the trunk of your vehicle.

-Notify Security if you will be leaving your vehicle on campus overnight.
+Notify the Office of Police and Public Safety if you will be leaving your vehicle on campus overnight.